JonSingleton/StyleTTS-WebUI/README.md

 ✔️ Audiobook generation tab that creates a full m4b audiobook from a dragged-and-dropped ebook.

-✔️ History tab populated using ID3 tags embedded on each generated file.
+✔️ History tab populated using ID3 tags embedded on each generated file, and a "Send to Generation Tab" button to make it easier to repeat preferred settings.

 ***** note that this is a fork of the initial work to put this in a webui by Jarod Mica - https://github.com/JarodMica?tab=repositories.
 This is just my little version with QOL changes that suit me.